The Grantchester Mysteries: Titles

 A total of seven books have been written so far, with the latest being a prequel.
-The series was inspired by James Runcie's father, the former Archbishop of Canterbury, Robert Runcie.
+The series was inspired by James Runcie's father, a former Archbishop of Canterbury, Robert Runcie.

 TV series

 In 2014, some of The Grantchester Mysteries short stories were turned into an ITV drama titled Grantchester.
 Filmed on location in Grantchester, Cambridge, and London, the initial six-part series was shown in the UK in Autumn 2014.
 A second series was broadcast in 2016, and has been ongoing since.